Native American dogs: Origins

 as looking and sounding like wolves.
-The Hare Indian dog is suspected by one author of being a domesticated coyote, based on its historical description.
+The Hare Indian dog is suspected by one author of being a domesticated coyote from its historical description.
 At Arroyo Hondo Pueblo in northern New Mexico during the 14th century C.E., several coyotes seem to have been treated identically to domestic dogs.

 One of the most ancient dog breeds of the Americas, the Xoloitzcuintle (or 'Xolo' for short), accompanied the earliest migrants from Asia and had developed into the breed seen today in Mexico by at least 3,500 years ago.

-In South America, the introduction of the dog took place somewhere between 7,500 and 4,500 BC.
-Findings for dogs in South America get only denser by 3,500 YBP but seem to be restricted to agricultural areas in the Andes.
-The oldest finding of a dog for Brazil is dated as 1701 and 1526 cal BC, and for the Pampas of Argentina the oldest is dated as 930 BC.
-In Peru, depictions of Peruvian hairless dogs appear around A.D.
-750 on Moche ceramic vessels and continue in later Andean ceramic traditions.
+In South America, the introduction of the dog took place sometime between 7,500 and 4,500 BP (5550–2550 BCE).
+Findings for dogs in South America get only denser by 3,500 BP (1550 BCE) but seem to be restricted to agricultural areas in the Andes.
+The oldest finding of a dog for Brazil is radiocarbon dated to between 1701 and 1526 cal BP (249–424 CE), and for the Pampas of Argentina the oldest is dated as 930 BP (1020 CE).
+In Peru, depictions of Peruvian hairless dogs appear around 750 CE on Moche ceramic vessels and continue in later Andean ceramic traditions.